 |

-Illegal possession of a gun on school grounds is a misdemeanor punishable by a fine of up to $250. |
+Illegal possession of a gun on school grounds is a misdemeanor, punishable by a fine of up to $250.

 ---|

-Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
-While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.
+Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts that include federal decisions, ballot initiatives, and other means.
+While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the status of any state law(s) you are reviewing.

 Oklahoma Gun Control Laws: Related Resources